HAWK-GT1191/gt1191-starterkit/CONTRIBUTE.md

 Follow the following steps to perform a release.

-1. Commit and push your changes:
+1. Do your changes and commit them:

 ```bash
 git status --porcelain   # must be empty